fadoss/umaudemc/README.md

 (of course, they cannot sum more than 1).
 * `metadata` uses the `metadata` attribute of the rules in Maude to specify weights for each transition.
 In case of multiple successors produced by the same rule, probability is distributed uniformly among them.
+These weights can be numeric literals or Maude terms depending on the variables of the rule (except for strategy-controlled systems).
 * `term(t)` evaluates a term on every transition of the model to calculate its weights.
 The term `t` may contain a variable `L` for the origin of the transition, `R` for the result, and `A` of sort `Qid` for the action name.
-* `strategy` extracts the probabilities of the model from a probabilistic strategy expression containing `choice` operators.
+* `strategy` extracts the probabilities of the model from a probabilistic strategy expression containing `choice` and `matchrew with weight` operators.
 This allows controlling rewriting and specifying probabilities at the same time.

 All methods from `uniform` to `term` produce discrete-time Markov chains (DTMC) from the input rewrite system.
 Their variants `mdp-uniform`, `mdp-metadata`, and `mdp-term`